PGA Championship

 /content/dam/images/golfdigest/fullset/2021/5/QuailHollow_14 Green.jpg

 By the 1990s, with trees matured, greens shrunken and bunkers redesigned, the course was very different.
-That’s when Quail Hollow began working with Tom Fazio, who embarked on a significant remodel program that turned the course into the current version made popular through the broadcast of the Wells Fargo Championship, which began being played there in 2003.
-One of the more impactful changes he made was to the lakeside 14th, a hole that’s quietly become one of the most exciting short par 4s on tour.
+That’s when Quail Hollow began working with Tom Fazio, who embarked on a significant remodel program that turned the course into the current version made popular through the broadcast of the Wells Fargo Championship, played there for the first time in 2003.
+One of the more impactful changes he made was to the lakeside 14th, a hole that has quietly become one of the most exciting short par 4s on tour.

 Here's why Quail Hollow's 14th hole made our ranking of the most underrated holes on tour: